 Ingredients: ½ cup of rice, 4 large hard boiled eggs, 1lb cooked whitefish (haddock, turbot, sole, salmon or pike) or ½ white and ½ smoked haddock or salmon for a stronger flavour, 1Tbsp. butter, salt, pepper.

 Mode: Cook rice until tender.
 Chop hard boiled eggs into small pieces.
 Flake fish finely and mix all together with rice and eggs.
 Put the mixture into a large saucepan with 1Tbsp. of butter.
 Cook it until thoroughly hot, stirring constantly to prevent burning.
 Season with salt and pepper and serve very hot.
 Take care not to make it too moist.

-Buy this book on our site and you'll be supporting our #bookstotrees campaign, with a tree planted for you by the kids at Happy Life Children's Home.
+Buy this book on our site and you'll be supporting our #bookstobooks campaign, with books bought for you for the kids at Happy Life Children's Home.

 Also available from: